cda-tum/mqt-problemsolver/README.md

 - different design trade-offs, and
 - hypothesis on how quantum hardware might improve and how it affects the required resources.

+# Towards Equivalence Checking of Classical Circuits Using Quantum Computing

+Equivalence checking, i.e., verifying whether two circuits realize the same functionality or not, is a typical task in the semiconductor industry.
+Due to the fact, that the designs grow faster than the ability to efficiently verify them, all alternative directions to close the resulting verification gap should be considered.
+In the `equivalence_checker.py` module, our approach to this problem by utilizing quantum computing is implemented in two versions:

+- With `try_parameter_combinations()` different parameter combinations can be evaluated with miters for which the counter examples are known
+- `find_counter_examples()` is used to find counter examples for a miter for which counter examples should be found in the case of non-equivalence

 # Usage

 MQT ProblemSolver is available via [PyPI](https://pypi.org/project/mqt.problemsolver/):